swaitw/yaak/packages/plugin-runtime-types/README.md

 Yaak is a desktop API client for interacting with REST, GraphQL, Server Sent Events (SSE), WebSocket, and gRPC APIs.
 It's built using Tauri, Rust, and ReactJS.

-Yaak plugins are written in TypeScript and executed within a NodeJS runtime.
+Plugins can be created in TypeScript, which are executed alongside Yaak in a NodeJS runtime.
 This package contains the TypeScript type definitions required to make building Yaak plugins a breeze.

 ## Quick Start